1. What does the State of California consider a "High Capacity" magazine?

 No. Since 2000, except for a brief period in 2019, It has generally been illegal to import from another state or country, buy, or otherwise transfer high capacity magazines in CA except for law enforcement officers.
 Magazines legally acquired during these time periods may be legally possessed at this writing, but that may change pending the current challenge in court.

 WAIT! what about the recent court victory in Duncan vs Becerra?
-There are appeals that need to resolved before the law is finally struck down.
-See CA Rifle & Pistol Association info here: https://crpa.org/news/blogs/update-faq-and-legal-analysis-on-duncan-ruling/
+There are appeals that need to be resolved before the law is finally struck down.
+See CA Rifle & Pistol Association info on this ruling.

 3. I have high capacity magazines that I legally acquired in CA. Can I put them in my CA Compliant "featureless" rifle?